 This design might not look a bit clunky and not very modern, but there is a significant design advantage with this specific design.

-This design helps prevent a change in water pressure and allows the water maximum time in the filter itself while not slowing the water down.
+This design helps prevent water pressure change and allows the water maximum time in the filter itself while not slowing the water down.
 It also prevents any filter debris such as carbon dust from coming up through the showerhead.

 How It Affects Your Health

-It is so incredibly important to get a filter that works for you.
+It is so essential to get a filter that works for you.
 This is a filter that reduces but does not completely remove a variety of chemicals and metals.
-It is more of an overall filter which reduces a wider group of contaminants.
+It is more of an overall filter that reduces a wider group of contaminants.

-Some filters are very specific and will remove all traces of a specific chemical, like chlorine.
-If you live in an urban area that is a nice option, but if you truly have hard water that includes iron or VOCs then a filter with a wider treatment base might suit your needs better.
+Some filters are particular and will remove all traces of a specific chemical, like chlorine.
+If you live in an urban area, that is a nice option, but if you truly have hard water that includes iron or VOCs, then a filter with a wider treatment base might better suit your needs.

-By reducing chlorine, heavy metals, VOCs, pesticides, and herbicides, you can reduce the exposure your skin and hair have with the contaminants.
+By reducing chlorine, heavy metals, VOCs, pesticides, and herbicides, you can reduce your skin and hair exposure to the contaminants.
 Additionally, you will not be breathing in possible contaminants that could become airborne once entering the air in your shower.

-This filter is unique in several different ways including that the filter itself is in the showerhead.
-This does mean you will have to completely replace your showerhead, but you won’t be able to notice the filter is even there.
+This filter is unique in several different ways, including that the filter itself is in the showerhead.
+This does mean you will have to replace your shower head completely, but you won’t be able to notice the filter is even there.

 How It Works

-The showerhead filter uses a standard Culligan whr-140 filter cartridge which is used fairly standardly throughout all of their products.
+The showerhead filter uses a standard Culligan, who-140 filter cartridge used fairly standardly throughout its products.
 This cartridge will last 10,000 gallons or approximately six months of use.

 It reduces any sulfur odors along with chlorine and scale.
 The filter uses a filter media that has been patented by Culligan and works to reduce bacteria in your water.